Objectives of the service

 The objectives of Aquafarm are to provide customers with easy access to information on crop development through a simple API and user-friendly visualization tools.
 Customers can also try products immediately using the prepared visualization tools.
 Aquafarm has the capability to ingest customers' defined polygons, allowing for customized analysis and monitoring.

 Aquafarm integrates data from various sources such as satellite imagery, meteorological models, meteorological measurements, and plant growth models.
-By combining these data sources, Aquafarm generates modelling results and insights about plant growth and soil conditions.
+By combining these data sources, Aquafarm generates modeling results and insights about plant growth and soil conditions.
 The platform has versatile interfaces for input and output, enabling the management of different models and data.
 Aquafarm is accessible worldwide and can be connected to locally collected data, enhancing its versatility and adaptability.
 It leverages historical production data to improve its forecasting capabilities.
 Additionally, Aquafarm is being utilized by other platforms that distribute information to farmers, further extending its reach and impact.

 Users and their needs

 Aquafarm provides to the needs of water managers, governments, and farmers associations.
 By providing access to data and models with low maintenance costs and high durability, Aquafarm supports these users in improving the agricultural value chain.
-Users can monitor water usage and crop growth, enabling proactive responses to stress factors and facilitating sustainable agricultural practices.
+Users can monitor water usage and crop growth, enabling proactive responses to water use and facilitating sustainable agricultural practices.
 For water managers, Aquafarm assists in optimizing water resources for agriculture.
 Governments can continuously monitor farmers and address specific issues promptly, such as providing subsidies and support.

 Service/ system concept

 Aquafarm is a platform that integrates remote sensing techniques, satellite data, meteorological models, and local measurements to provide real-time insights into crop growth, water usage, and environmental conditions.
-It utilizes advanced numerical modelling, satellite imagery, and data integration to generate accurate modelling and forecasting results.
+It utilizes advanced numerical modeling, satellite imagery, and data integration to generate accurate modeling and forecasting results.
 Aquafarm offers three modules: HydroAquafarm, CropAquafarm, and SoilAquafarm, each addressing specific aspects of water balance, crop monitoring, and soil characterization.
 The platform transitioned to a service-based model, providing its functionalities to interested parties, and offers Aquafarm-Specific Services focused on water management, crop monitoring, environmental conditions, decision support, and sustainable agriculture practices.

 Space Added Value